PrtHub/artifact-ui/CONTRIBUTING.md

-# Contributing to UI Canvas
+# Contributing to Xanthic UI

-Thank you for your interest in contributing to UI Canvas!
+Thank you for your interest in contributing to Xanthic UI!
 We appreciate your support and look forward to your contributions.
-This guide will help you understand the directory structure and provide detailed instructions on how to add a new component to UI Canvas.
+This guide will help you understand the directory structure and provide detailed instructions on how to add a new component to Xanthic UI.

-Read the [example PR](https://github.com/PrtHub/xanthic/pull/12) to learn which files you need to add. **You only need to change 5 files to add a new component or effect** and it only takes around 10 minutes of work!
+Read the [example PR](https://github.com/PrtHub/xanthic-ui/pull/12) to learn which files you need to add. **You only need to change 5 files to add a new component or effect** and it only takes around 10 minutes of work!

-Once done, open a pull request from your forked repo to the main repo [here](https://github.com/PrtHub/xanthic/compare).
+Once done, open a pull request from your forked repo to the main repo [here](https://github.com/PrtHub/xanthic-ui/compare).

 ## Getting Started

 ### Fork and Clone the Repository

 1. **Fork this repository**
-   Click [here](https://github.com/PrtHub/xanthic/fork) to fork the repository.
+   Click [here](https://github.com/PrtHub/xanthic-ui/fork) to fork the repository.

 2. **Clone your forked repository to your local machine**